-c) Assurances from the CEO/MD and CFO
+4.3 Assurances from the CEO/MD and CFO

-The CEO/MD and the CFO have provided the following assurance to the Board in connection with Mirvac's financial statements and reports for FY16, namely that in their opinion:
+In accordance with section 295A of the Corporations Act 2001, the CEO/MD and the CFO have provided the following assurance to the Board in connection with Mirvac's financial statements and reports for FY19, namely that in their opinion:

-- the financial records of the Mirvac Group for FY16 have been properly maintained in accordance with section 286 of the Corporations Act 2001, such that those records correctly record and explain the Group's transactions and its financial position and performance and enable true and fair financial statements to be prepared and audited: - Mirvac Group's financial statements, and the notes to those statements, for FY16 comply with accounting standards (as defined in the Corporations Act 2001) and are in accordance with the Corporations Act 2001; - Mirvac Group's financial statements, and the notes to those statements, for FY16 give a true and fair view of the financial position and performance of the Mirvac - there are reasonable grounds to believe that Mirvac will be able to pay its debts as and when they become due and payable; - each of the statements referred to above is founded on a sound system of risk management and internal compliance and control which implements the policies adopted by the Board; and - Mirvac's system of risk management and internal compliance and control is operating effectively in all material respects in relation to financial reporting risks.
+- the financial records of the Group for FY19 have been properly maintained in accordance with section 286 of the Corporations Act 2001, such that those records correctly record and explain the Group's transactions and its financial position and performance and enable true and fair financial statements to be prepared and audited; - Mirvac's financial statements, and the notes to those statements, for FY19 comply with accounting standards (as defined in the Corporations Act 2001) and are in accordance with the Corporations Act 2001; - Mirvac's financial statements, and the notes to those statements, for FY19 give a true and fair view of the financial position and performance of the consolidated Group; - there are reasonable grounds to believe that Mirvac will be able to pay its debts as and when they become due and payable; - each of the statements referred to above is founded on a sound system of risk management and internal compliance and control which implements the policies adopted by the Board; and - Mirvac's system of risk management and internal compliance and control is operating effectively in all material respects in relation to financial reporting risks.

-The effective control environment established by the Board supports this assurance provided by the CEO/ MD and the CFO.
-However, it should be noted that joint venture arrangements, which are not controlled by Mirvac, are not covered for the purpose of this assurance or the declaration given under section 295A of the Corporations Act 2001.
+The effective control environment established by the Board supports this assurance provided by the CEO/MD and the CFO.
+However, it should be noted that joint venture arrangements that are not controlled by Mirvac are not covered for the purpose of this assurance or the declaration given under section 295A of the Corporations Act 2001.

-Mirvac's practice has been to provide similar assurances to the Board for the Group's interim financial statements and reports.
+Mirvac's practice is to provide similar assurances to the Board for the Group's half-yearly financial statements and reports.